 Contact our fundraising team or your country or regional office to seek advice.

 As a trustee in England and Wales you can seek the view of the Charity Commission under section 110 Charities Act 2011 (power to give advice), or an order from the Charity Commission sanctioning a decision under section 105 Charities Act 2011 (power to authorise dealings with charity property etc).

 Under the Charities Act (Northern Ireland) 2008 a charity may, in respect of donations, seek the advice of the Charity Commission for Northern Ireland under Section 46.
 This section gives the Commission the power to ‘authorise dealings and to act upon any decisions which may be expedient to the charity’.
 This comes with the added power of being able to sanction their decision to return or refuse a donation.

 Trustees of charities which are governed by OSCR should seek professional legal advice if they are concerned about a particular donation, to ensure they fulfil their legal duties when opting to accept or refuse the donation.
-Please contact Girlguiding Scotland in the first instance.
+Contact Girlguiding Scotland.